Emmotes/ic_spoilers/docs/beadle.md

     "id": 2249,
     "flavour_text": "",
     "description": {
-        "desc": "The effect of In The Shadows is increased by 0.075% for every item level on your formation's Champions' equipment, stacking multiplicatively.
+        "desc": "The effect of In The Shadows is increased by $amount% for every item level on your formation's Champions' equipment, stacking multiplicatively.
 Each individual Champion can contribute at most 1,800 stacks."
     },
     "effect_keys": [
         {
             "effect_string": "buff_upgrade,0.075,16722",
             "amount_func": "mult",
             "stack_func": "per_hero_attribute",
-            "max_stacks": 1800,
-            "per_hero_expr": "NumILevels()",
+            "per_hero_expr": "NumILevelsMax(1800)",
             "amount_updated_listeners": [
                 "loot_changed",
                 "slot_changed"